 My first animations took place in my father’s paperback books, where I would scribble flipbook shorts in the margins, filling each corner to capacity.
-Crude things: Pacman exploding, stickmen repeatedly injuring themselves, etc. My father, in a measured response to salvage his library while still encouraging my creativity, bought sketchbooks and drawing supplies.
+Crude things: Pacman exploding, stickmen repeatedly injuring themselves, etc. My father bought sketchbooks and drawing supplies for me, to salvage his library while still encouraging my creativity.
 After much pleading, I acquired my first computer in 1985, an Atari 800xl whose crude 4-color animation capabilities led to several bizarre short films in high school.
 Combine this with my interest in puppets, prosthetics and gross out humor and you get the quintessential class weirdo.
 This was Arkansas after all, not always the most receptive place for my people.

 After dodging the prospect of community college thanks to much needed scholarships, I completed my degree at the Memphis College of Art.
 During this time I became a founding member of ACT-UP Memphis, helped with the first gay pride parade in Memphis and ultimately burned out on this form of activism after years of having rednecks scream “I hope you die of AIDS!” in my face at various actions.
 A semester exchange at the San Francisco Art Institute inspired my move west after graduation, where I landed in the (once) affordable Mission District during the heyday of Leather Tongue Video and Artists Television Access.
 In 1996, after much toil and bluff, I became Senior Designer at DesignSite, where I mainly focused on print design and illustration…ultimately landing a spot in Print Magazine’s Design Annual.
 With the advent of digital video, my focus quickly returned to animation and motion graphics.